In this article, we’re hoping to answer all your frequently asked questions about freeze dried meals.

 As you can see, there’s something for everyone there!
 They’re super simple to use, too, needing just a single cup of hot or cold water and a good stir before you can tuck in.

-- Amazing Taste - No longer do you need to compromise taste for convenience!
-Our Beef Pasta contains high quality ingredients to ensure an appetizing and nutritious meal while on the trail.
-What you eat matters and we have gone to great lengths creating a meal with non-GMO ingredients so you can experience a flavorful just add water backpacking meal whether on the mountain or at your favorite campsite.
+- AMAZING TASTE & QUALITY – If you wouldn’t eat it at home, why take it into nature?
+What you eat matters and we have gone to great lengths creating a flavorful just add water backpacking meal for whatever adventure you are on, whether on the mountain or at your favorite campsite.

 You’ll have to wait 15 minutes before you can get your fill, or 30 minutes if using room temperature water, but what’s a little longer waiting when you’ve been waiting to tuck in for hours?